What does it mean to procrastinate?

 #2 Psychological issues

 Anxiety and procrastination are closely linked together.
 Putting things off is a coping mechanism for the above issues.
 The fear of failure to deliver on something can result in procrastination due to elevated stress levels.
-People who procrastinate prefer to focus on immediate rewards (distractions) rather than face the challenging task.
+People who procrastinate prefer to focus on immediate rewards (distractions) rather than face challenging tasks.

 #3 Lack of clear goals